 MKT 3593 Current Topics in Marketing

-Seminar on current and emerging marketing topics not featured in other courses but worth further exploration based on their potential impact.
+This course is designed to study current and emerging marketing topics not featured in other courses but that are worth further exploration based on their potential impact.
 Prerequisite: MKT 2503.

 MKT 4513 Marketing Management